There are a number of tools available for styling UiBinder templates:

 Here is an Eclipse project that demonstrates a number of different aspects of UiBinder styling, including the above examples.

-file is not included.
+Note that in order to minimize the file size, the gwt-servlet.jar file is not included.
 After unzipping and importing into an Eclipse workspace,

 you can usually reinstate it by going to the project's properties, under the